-Contact Arnold & Smith, PLLC as soon as possible to learn about your post-conviction options in North Carolina.
+Contact Arnold & Smith, PLLC, as soon as possible to learn about your post-conviction options in North Carolina.
 Depending on the facts of your case, you may be able to file an appeal or a Motion for Appropriate Relief.
 Time is of the essence, however.
 You do not want to lose your ability to file a Motion for Appropriate Relief.
 The sooner you schedule your initial consultation, the better.
-To learn more about Motions for Appropriate Relief, we have answered a series of frequently asked questions.
+To learn more about Motions for Appropriate Relief, we have written a series of frequently asked questions.

 Courts have the discretion to apply the type of relief they see fit when a defendant has been convicted in error.
 When necessary, North Carolina courts have the authority to order a new trial or to vacate the conviction.

 North Carolina law imposes statutory time limits on Motions for Appropriate Relief.
 Defendants must file a Motions for Appropriate Relief within the time limits provided under the law.
 Defendants must file a Motion for Appropriate Relief under G.S.
-15A-1414 within 10 days of the entry of judgment.
+15A-1414 within ten days of the entry of judgment.
 This time limit applies even when the court has entered a notice of appeal.